 1.5 Linear Feet

-The punk rock community in the Washington, DC area emerged in 1976 with the arrival of bands like the Slickee Boys, Overkill, The Look, and the Controls.
-By the late 1970s, other bands like the Razz, Urban Verbs and White Boy had helped to build a small but thriving scene in the area.
+The punk rock community in the Washington, DC area emerged throughout 1976 and 1977 with the arrival of bands like the Slickee Boys, Overkill, The Look, and the Controls.
+By the late 1970s, other bands like the Razz, Urban Verbs, Nurses, D.Ceats, White Boy, the Shirkers, and the Penetrators had helped to build a small but thriving scene in the area.
 The ascent of the groundbreaking DC hardcore punk band Bad Brains as the 1970s ebbed into the 1980s launched a new era for the scene as bands inspired by Bad Brains -- Minor Threat, Government Issue, The Faith, Scream, Void and many others -- established DC as a punk scene of international consequence.
 The scene has continued to thrive through the decades, with bands that called the DC area home, like Rites of Spring, Dag Nasty, Bikini Kill, the Nation of Ulysses, Jawbox, Bratmobile, The Dismemberment Plan, Black Eyes, Priests, and scores more all having a significant impact on the evolution of the musical genre and subculture.

-Various gifts of Wendi Berman, Chris Baronner, John Davis, Don Fleming, Karen Jung, Vin Novara, Willona Sloan, Scott Stenger, Robbie White, and Morgan Ward.
+Various gifts of Wendi Berman, Chris Baronner, John Davis, Don Fleming, Karen Jung, Vin Novara, Willona Sloan, Scott Stenger, Robbie White, Andy Freeburg, Shawna Kenney, Morgan Ward, and others.
+Accruals are ongoing.

 Processed by John Davis in November 2019 with ongoing accruals